-Nine partyers arrested over holiday weekend in Amherst
+Nine partyers arrested in relatively quiet Amherst weekend

 Detective Jamie Reardon said Monday that call volume was down from previous weekends, with fewer than 200 calls for service.